Digiduck79/PingSweeper/README.md

 the python file in this repo is the source code aswell. only thing done to this python file to create a .exe file for windows is:

-created a .venv in python 3.12.8 with command:
+- created a .venv in python 3.12.8 with command:
-    "python -m venv venv"
+    `python -m venv venv`

-then opend the venv and installed the ping3 library.
+- then opend the venv and installed the ping3 library.
-    "pip install ping3"
+    `pip install ping3`

-then i installed pyinstaller.
+- then i installed pyinstaller.
-    "pip install pyinstaller"
+    `pip install pyinstaller`

-then i created the PingSweep.exe file with command:
+- then i created the PingSweep.exe file with command:
-    "pyinstaller --onefile PingSweep.py"
+    `pyinstaller --onefile PingSweep.py`

 A simple small tool which helps detecting certain devices online in your network. if which you might know the ports supposed to be open.